juto-shogan/ecommerce_management_database/README.md

 # ecommerce_database_management

-This is my first SQL project, so it can be better.<br>
+This is my first SQL project, a base layout for an e-commerce database.<br>
 The aim of this is to showcase my skill in SQL, specifically **Postgresql**

 ## Database and Tools